Project

 What is stopping this feature from being implemented?
 A patch?

-Updated by marcel (Marcel Cary) over 9 years ago
+Updated by marcel (Marcel Cary) about 10 years ago

 I'm also encountering this issue after upgrading from 1.8.7 to 2.0.0.
 The issue was difficult to troubleshoot because it didn't manifest until after Net::HTTP was done and gone from the stack, when trying to concatenate the response body with a UTF-8 string.
 It was also intermittent in that many responses did not trigger the error.